mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 needed, to the lines generated during a failed network boot) can be very useful when trying to debug network boot setup.

-OVMF can take packet captures using
+OVMF can capture packets using
 `-object filter-dump,netdev={net-id},id=filter0,file=/Users/user/ovmf.cap`
 (`{net-id}` should be replaced as appropriate with the `id` value specified in the corresponding `-netdev` option).

 ## Configuring a network boot server

-In standard PXE or HTTP boot, the normal network DHCP server responds to a device's request for an IP address, but a separate DHCP helper service (often running on a different machine from the DHCP server) responds to the device's DHCP extension request to know which network boot program (NBP) to load.
-It is possible (but actually less standard, even on enterprise networks; and usually more complex) to configure the main DHCP server to respond to both requests.
+In standard PXE and HTTP boot, the network's normal DHCP server responds to a client device's request for an IP address, but a separate DHCP helper service (often running on a different machine from the DHCP server) responds to the device's DHCP extension request to know which network boot program (NBP) to load.
+It is possible (but less standard, even on enterprise networks;
+and usually more complex) to configure the main DHCP server to respond to both requests.

 **Note 1**: The NBP for HTTP boot can be configured by specifying the `--uri`